UWCNuclear/UbuntuSetUp/README.md

 *Practical #4: Semi-Empirical Mass Formula*: https://www.youtube.com/watch?v=B2W0OYhtddY

 # How to install Windows Subsystem for Linux (Ubuntu) on Windows 11
 **Step 1.**	Open the Windows 11 Start Menu and search "Terminal".

-**Step 2.**	In the Windows Terminal, list the available Linux distributions by pasting the following command:
+In the Windows Terminal, list the available Linux distributions by pasting the following command:

-    wsl -l -o
+    wsl --list --online

-**Step 3.**	Install Ubuntu 22 by pasting the following commands:
+**Step 2.**	Install Ubuntu 22 by pasting the following commands:

-    wsl --set-default-version 1

-and

     wsl --install -d Ubuntu-22.04 --enable-wsl1

-**Step 4.**	When the process is complete, restart your computer.
+**Step 3.**	When the process is complete, restart your computer.

-**Step 5.**	Set up username and password in the Ubuntu terminal.
+**Step 4.**	Set up username and password in the Ubuntu terminal.
 Do not close the window until you have a username and password set up.
 (The password does not show up as you type it.)

+**Step 5.**	Set the version of the subsystem to 1 by pasting the following command:

+    wsl --set-version Ubuntu-22.04 1

 You can run the install command multiple times to install several Linux distributions on your system.

+You can list all the Linux distros installed in your system with the command:

+    wsl --list --verbose

 **Step 6.**	To update libraries, paste (by using the right click of your mouse pad or middle click of your mouse) the following commands in the terminal: